bandzoogle/zooglerails-dev-box/README.md

         foreman start

-If you are on Mac, install Pow:
+If you are on Mac, Pow is recommended:

 1. Install [pow](http://pow.cx/)